Yuchen20/DIS_final_project/README.md

-# CellResDM: Residual-Shifted Diffusion Models for Efficient Cell Painting Synthesis from Brightfield
+# Transforming Drug Discovery with Generative AI and Foundation Models: Enhancing High-Throughput Screening

 [![License](https://img.shields.io/badge/License-MIT-blue.svg)](LICENSE)

 ## Description
 This project is associated with the submission of the coursework for the Research Project as part of the MPhil in Data Intensive Science at the University of Cambridge.
 The associated project writeup can be found under `report` folder.
-The dissertation report can be found at `report/Dissertation.pdf`, and the executive summary can be found at `report/exsummary.pdf`.
+The dissertation report can be found at [`report/Dissertation.pdf`](report/Dissertation.pdf), and the executive summary can be found at [`report/exsummary.pdf`](report/exsummary.pdf).

 The primary objective of this project is to reproduce the results presented in https://arxiv.org/abs/2407.09507 and the results presented in https://arxiv.org/abs/2407.17882.
 However, this work extends the original work by (i) integrating consistency distillation to the CellResDM model, and (ii) doing additional ablation studies.